GuillaumeFalourd/useful-actions/CONTRIBUTING.md

 - Contents should be written in English.

-- Add new actions on the `Useful Actions` section on the main README file.
+- Add new actions on the [Useful Actions section](https://github.com/GuillaumeFalourd/useful-actions#-useful-actions) on the main README file (respect an `alphabetical` order).

 - New actions should be associated to a workflow example on the `.github/workflows` directory, based on the official action repository.